Section Heading Background Image

 Vitamin B12 is another vitamin to consider.
 Vitamin B12 deficiency is more common in people who follow certain diets that may not provide enough vitamin B12 (such as a vegan diet).
 Vitamin B12 deficiency is also more common in people who have certain digestive disorders (such as celiac disease).
 Celiac disease is more common in people with Down syndrome so these individuals may also be deficient in vitamin B12.

 There are some data (in people without Down syndrome) that fish oil (omega-3 fatty acids) may improve cognition while other studies did not demonstrate that benefit.
 Older studies found that individuals benefitted if the fish oil came from food rather than in a supplement form.
-A more recent small study of omega-3 fatty acids (33 individuals) showed that it took higher doses of fish oil for the omega-3 to reach the brain.
+A more recent small study of omega-3 fatty acids opens in new window (33 individuals) showed that it took higher doses of fish oil for the omega-3 to reach the brain.
 Supplements were required to provide these higher doses, and the levels of omega-3 were measured in the spinal fluid to confirm enough was getting to the brain.
 The need for higher doses was especially noted for those with APOE4 gene (who are at a greater risk for Alzheimer’s disease).
 The answer is not yet known if those higher levels in the spinal fluid will improve cognition or reduce Alzheimer’s disease.
-More study is needed to understand the potential cognitive benefit in people with or without DS.
+More study is needed to understand the potential cognitive benefit in people with and without Down syndrome.

 A downside to taking omega-3 supplements is the potential side effects including: